 It’s just a number

 Numbers can be tricky – do you write them as figures (1,2,3, etc.) or do you write them as words (one, two, three, etc.)?
 How do you hyphenate compound words containing numbers?
 How do you deal with a mixture of figures and words?
 Dealing with numbers is important for clarity and readability in all forms of writing.
-We can’t set out very single rule here but the following basic rules should help:
+We can’t set out every single rule here but the following basic rules should help:

 - In formal writing, a general rule of thumb is to write out the numerals one to ten/twelve/twenty then to use numbers thereafter.
 These thresholds can change according to the nature of the text.